CallumReynolds/MatchingPairs/README.md

 Note: This version is not supported for viewing on mobile and tablet devices.
 (It will display on the devices but will be displayed incorrectly)

-Feel free to fork and mess around with the source code!
+Feel free to fork/download and mess around with the source code!